 On Saturday July 19th Enmanji Temple will host Obon Odori celebration.
-This community outdoor dance honors those who have passed, and return to earth once a year to enjoy the earthly pleasures.
+This community outdoor dance honors those who have passed, and return once a year to enjoy the earthly pleasures.
 Traditionally, summer festivals are held throughout Japan in the Temple grounds during the months of July and August to celebrate Obon Odori.

 Preceding Obon on Saturday July 19th will be dance practices for anyone interested in participating.
 The practices will be from Tuesday, July 15th through Friday, July 18th from 7-9PM each evening and will take place at Enmanji Memorial Hall.
 This event is open to the public and free.